gVallverdu/myScripts/VASP/README.rst

 chgsum.f90
     Fortran program in order to sum up two CHGCAR files.
 This fortran program is at least two times faster than a python script.

+chgsplit.f90
+    Fortran program in order to split a CHGCAR file into a first CHGCAR file containing only the spin up density and one other containing only spin down density.